coveooss/coveo-python-oss/coveo-pyproject/README.md

     - performs a `poetry build` on your project
     - calls `pip download` based on the content of the lock file
     - Moves the artifacts to the `.wheels` folder of your repo (can be configured with `--target`)
 - Recommended: Use the `--python` switch when calling `pyproject build` to specify which python executable to use!
-Make sure to use a python interpreter that matches the os/arch/bits of the system you want to provision.
+Make sure to use a python interpreter that matches the os/arch/bits of the system you want to provision
 - Include the `.wheels` folder into your Docker build context
 - In your Dockerfile:
     - ADD the `.wheels` folder